 PR News' PR People Awards competition is your opportunity to showcase the top talent, the innovators and passionate professionals who day in and day out are making communications matter in the marketplace.
 The winners of this annual program set the benchmark for PR and underscore the outstanding PR achievements made in the past year.
 Nominate your colleagues, or self-nominate; either way, we want to meet the best in PR and introduce them to the thousands of readers of PR News and their key stakeholders.
 Multiple entries from an agency, corporation or association are accepted.

-The winners of the PR People Awards will be profiled in the PR News Special Issue, online and at an awards luncheon on December 9 in New York City.
+The winners of the PR People Awards will be profiled in the PR News Special Issue, online and at an awards luncheon on December 9 in Washington, D.C.

 - Account Director or Supervisor of the Year: Superior rapport with clients; developed unique programs whose success should be supported with data.
 Testimonials from clients will factor into the judging.

 - Agency Account Manager of the Year: Strong planning skills and vision for PR strategy for a single account or multiple accounts.
 Demonstrated leadership with clients and team members.

 - Brand Marketer of the Year: Innovation in marketing of a brand across multiple channels.
 Demonstrated strong advocacy for a brand.
 Audience engagement with the brand should be able to be tracked with metrics.

 - Community Relations Professional of the Year: Either launched a new and successful community outreach program or took an existing program to new heights.
 Showed leadership in inspiring internal stakeholder engagement with an organization's community.

 - Corporate Social Responsibility Leader: Either launched a new and successful sustainability program or took an existing program to new heights.
 Goals of sustainability program(s) should be stated clearly, and metrics showing success should be evident.